A Lesson to Learn: McEwen Mining Inc. (MUX)

-McEwen Mining Inc. (NYSE:MUX) went down by -0.92% from its latest closing price compared to the recent 1-year high of $1.71.
-The company’s stock price has collected -8.47% of loss in the last five trading sessions.
-Press Release reported on 09/08/21 that Nevgold Increases Land Holdings at Cedar Wash by over 100% Via Claim Staking An Additional 4,839 Acres
+McEwen Mining Inc. (NYSE:MUX) went up by 1.87% from its latest closing price compared to the recent 1-year high of $1.71.
+Press Release reported on 09/27/21 that TNR Gold Announces Advancement of Mariana Lithium Project to Construction by Ganfeng Lithium

 Is It Worth Investing in McEwen Mining Inc. (NYSE :MUX) Right Now?